 This button is situated at the upper right corner of the screen.
-When it is activated, a popup window is displayed consisting of the following options: View as Gallery, Select Notes, Sort Notes By and View Attachments.
-At the upper right corner of this popup window is a Close button, which when activated, closes the popup window.
+When it is activated, a popup window is displayed consisting of the following options: View as Gallery, Select Notes, Sort By, Group By and View Attachments.
+At the bottom of this popup window is a button labelled "Dismiss Context Menu", which when activated, closes the popup window.
 For completeness, each button is described below: